DeAnnaFoster/Music-Is-Fun/readme.md

 </div>

 Requirements:
-- `5 points`: Utilize bootstrap 12 column grid system
+- `5 points`: Utilize bootstrap 12 column grid system   DONE
-- `5 points`: Utilize at least 2 bootstrap components
+- `5 points`: Utilize at least 2 bootstrap components   DONE

 ### BONUS - Preview the Songs `Total Points: 5`
 Requirements:
-- Clicking on the title should play the 30 second preview (2)
+- Clicking on the title should play the 30 second preview (2)       DONE
-- The preview must play without opening a new browser window (1)
+- The preview must play without opening a new browser window (1)    DONE
-- Clicking play on a title while another song is already playing will stop the previous song and start the new one (3)
+- Clicking play on a title while another song is already playing will stop the previous song and start the new one (3)  DONE

 ### Finished?
 When You are finished please slack the url for your github repo to your mentor with in a DM.
 You are free to work on this however you like but ultimately it needs to be added to your github.